 4. work with your own therapist to set boundaries to protect yourself and care for yourself while you decide what to do with your relationship.
 Relationships with sex addicts are not easy to navigate and the help of a therapist who specializes in helping partners of sex addicts is invaluable.

 5. decide with your therapist who are safe people for you to confide in while you heal. develop a network of friends, professionals, and supports who can support you through this difficult time.

 6. whether you make the decision to stay or leave the relationship, you need to take care of yourself physically, emotionally and spiritually. finding a good therapist who specializes in treating sex addicts and their partners will be an important part of your healing process. through therapy, you can begin to achieve balance in your life and learn to care for yourself.

 For family members

 You may be feeling great sadness and shock at this time.
-Others have expressed how embarrassed and alone they felt when they first found out that their partner/child/parent was sexually addicted.
+Others have expressed how embarrassed and alone they felt when they first found out that their partner/child/parent was a sex addict.
 The pain and betrayal you are feeling is shared by many.
 The sorrow and grief others like you have felt finding out your loved one has hurt you so deeply can be unbearable at times.
 Finding your spouse, parent, child has lied and deceived you, and has led a secret life for (sometimes) many years leaves partners, parents, children feeling devastated and angry.